ray-project/ray/doc/source/serve/performance.md

   we recommend choosing the largest batch size your function can handle without losing the sublinear performance improvement.
   For example, suppose it takes 1ms to process 1 query, 5ms to process 10 queries, and 6ms to process 11 queries.
-Here you should set the batch size to to 10 because adding more queries won’t improve the performance.
+Here you should set the batch size to 10 because adding more queries won’t improve the performance.
 - `batch_wait_timeout` specifies the maximum amount of time to wait before a batch should be processed, even if it’s not full.
 It should be set according